Introduction

 Analysis

-The purpose of this investigation was to determine to molar concentration of acetic acid in vinegar.
+The purpose of this investigation was to determine the molar concentration of acetic acid in vinegar through a titration of vinegar using a standard solution of sodium hydroxide.
 This experiment showed that the concentration of acetic acid is 0.44mol/L (±3.87%).
 However, the exact value of the amount of acetic acid present in a 100mL sample of vinegar is 0.883mol/L. The 50% error in this lab can be accounted for through flaws within the procedure of the experiment.

 Errors

-Human judgment also accounts for some of the error in this experiment as the person performing the experiment was required to read off many measurements from the pipette and burette.
-This error can be reduced by always ensuring that readings are always made at eye level and that the same person taking the readings is constant as judgment varies with each person.
+Human judgement also accounts for some of the error in this experiment as the person performing the experiment was required to read off many measurements from the pipette and burette.
+This error can be reduced by always ensuring that readings are always made at eye level and that the same person taking the readings is constant as judgement varies with each person.

 Conclusion

-In conclusion, this experiment found the molar concentration of acetic acid in vinegar to be 0.44mol/L. However, this value was 50% inaccurate due to a errors that occurred while conducting the investigations.
+In conclusion, this experiment found the molar concentration of acetic acid NaOH titration in vinegar to be 0.44mol/L. However, this value was 50% inaccurate due to errors that occurred while conducting the investigation.
+This titration of vinegar experiment highlights the challenges and importance of precision in lab procedures, particularly when working with sodium hydroxide and vinegar.

 5 Comments